Flight Physics Internship

 - Mass Properties: Responsible for tracking and predicting aircraft weight, working with design teams to achieve the optimum weight for any aircraft component, developing and validating mass prediction tools to forecast the component and aircraft weight.

-A typical Internship will comprise of a main project that will run for the length of the placement, on a topic relevant to that teams activities, with additional shorter tasks to give exposure to a range of work.
-Support is readily provided from within the team, but an Intern will be expected to take ownership of their tasks and be proactive, engaging with colleagues and managers whenever required.
+Work type can vary by team, with each team working on multiple projects, but the majority of Flight Physics activities are focussed on aircraft programmes such as A350XWB, A320neo and A330neo.
+Also, research programmes and capability/tool development.
+A typical internship will comprise of a main project that will run for the length of the placement, on a topic relevant to that teams activities, with additional shorter tasks to give exposure to a range of work.
+Support is readily provided from within the team, but an intern will be expected to take ownership of their tasks and be proactive, engaging with colleagues and managers whenever required.

-You must be an undergraduate for the full duration of the Internship, studying towards a degree in Engineering - preferably Mechanics or Aerospace, or Physics.
-Applicants studying towards an MEng are preferred but applications from BEng students will be accepted.
+You must be an undergraduate for the full duration of the placement studying towards a degree in one of the following:

 Remember to mention TARGETjobs when contacting employers!